joemoose/dungeoneers.d20/ideas/GM/creating-complications.md

 - If they **fail** their check, they still avoid **one** of the complications.
 - However, if they **roll a 20**, a critical failure, they **suffer all** the complications.

-!!! note “Example”
+> For example, let’s assume a player is making a check against a 14 attribute score, and you’ve presented four complications to make their life interesting.

-	For example, let’s assume a player is making a check against a 14 attribute score, and you’ve presented four complications to make their life interesting.
+>

-	- If they roll a 14, they avoid all four complications.
+> - If they roll a 14, they avoid all four complications.
 Huzzah!
-	- They can avoid three complications if they roll a 12 or a 13.
+> - They can avoid three complications if they roll a 12 or a 13.
-	- Rolling 11 or less removes two of the four.
+> - Rolling 11 or less removes two of the four.
-	- Conversely, if they fail the roll with a 15 or higher, they remove only one complication and suffer the remaining three.
+> - Conversely, if they fail the roll with a 15 or higher, they remove only one complication and suffer the remaining three.
-	- Of course, if they roll a 20, they suffer all four.
+> - Of course, if they roll a 20, they suffer all four.
 Zounds!

-## Complications
+### Complications

 The following table lists and describes possible complications you can use in describing outcomes for your player’s actions.
 The list starts with the most basic complication—failure (they don’t achieve their result)—and increasingly layers on more danger or harmful consequences.
 The descriptions are written from the point of view of the player.

 When presenting the possible complications, use the keywords: “you might forfeit something, break something, or be injured.”
 Elaborate only if the players ask questions.

-###  Basic
+#### Basic

 | Complication | Description |
 | :-- | :-- |